-departing lawyer's access to files, support staff or other resources of the firm such that it would delay the diligent representation of the client or unnecessarily interfere with a lawyer's departure.
-This includes not limiting or cutting off access to e-mail and the firm's computer system.
+During the period between when notice has been provided to affected clients and the departing lawyer leaves the firm, SCR 20:5.1 prohibits firms from imposing restrictions on a departing lawyer's access to files, support staff or other resources of the firm such that it would delay the diligent representation of the client or unnecessarily interfere with a lawyer's departure.
+This includes not limiting or cutting off access to email and the firm's computer system.

-F. File Transfer and client information: In Wisconsin, the file, whether in physical or electronic form, is considered the property of the client and therefore all lawyers are required to promptly surrender the file upon termination of the representation when requested by the client or successor counsel acting on behalf of the client.
+F. File Transfer and Client Information:

+In Wisconsin, the file, whether in physical or electronic form, is considered the property of the client and therefore all lawyers are required to promptly surrender the file upon termination of the representation when requested by the client or successor counsel acting on behalf of the client.
 The firm, however, remains responsible for the representation of the client until the client follows the lawyer to the new firm or otherwise discharges the firm.
 Therefore, the departing lawyer may not remove client files, whether in physical or electronic format, from the old firm unless and until the client so directs, notice is given to the old firm and the new firm or lawyer assumes responsibility for the representation.

-Subsequent to the lawyer's departure, SCR 20:1.16(d) requires the firm to surrender the file at the request of the client or the departed attorney if the client chosen to follow the departed lawyer.
+Subsequent to the lawyer's departure, SCR 20:1.16(d) requires the firm to surrender the file at the request of the client or the departed attorney if the client chose to follow the departed lawyer.
 Wisconsin Formal Ethics Opinion EF-16-03 (2016) provides a thorough discussion of the ethical obligations of a firm to surrender a client's file upon termination of the representation, as well as a discussion of what constitutes a client file.
 For purposes of this opinion, the following are important to keep in mind:

-- 1) Though maintained by the firm, the client's file is the client's property. - 2) If the firm wishes to retain a copy of the file, it may do so but must bear the cost of copying the file. - 3) Regardless of whether documents contained in the file have been previously provided to the client, the firm has a duty to provide a complete copy of the file to the client when the client terminates the firm's representation. - 4) The firm cannot make delivery of the file contingent on the payment of fees or costs owed to the firm.
+- 1) Though maintained by the firm, the client's file is the client's property. - 2) If the firm wishes to retain a copy of the file, it may do so but must bear the cost of copying the file.